Skip to content

 If you are implementing an Employee Share Scheme (ESS) or Employee Share Option Plan (ESOP) you will have set a valuation price for your employee shares/options.

-For ESS’, the ATO has pretty strict guidelines about valuing unlisted shares.
+For ESS’s, the ATO has pretty strict regulations about valuing unlisted shares.
 In a nutshell, you can either:

 Prepare and use a Net Tangible Asset (NTA) book valuation, if you meet the following criteria

-- your startup hasn't raised $10m in previous 12 months; and
+• your startup hasn't raised more than $10m in the 12 months immediately before the valuation time; and

-- your startup is less than 7 years old or is a small business with less than $10m revenue; and
+• your startup is less than 7 years old or is a "small business entity" under the tax law; and

 Otherwise, you will need to undertake an alternative method of valuation as accepted by your board that takes into account: